php-dev-br/laravel-doc-pt-br/events.md

 <a name="queued-event-listeners-and-database-transactions"></a>

-### Queued Event Listeners and Database Transactions
+### Queued Event Listeners & Database Transactions

 When queued listeners are dispatched within database transactions, they may be processed by the queue before the database transaction has committed.
 When this